robertmuth/Cwerg/FrontEndDocs/tutorial.md

 ```

-There are plans to have per field private/public access control but for now if the `rec` is annotated with `@pub` all fields are externally visible.
+There are plans to have per field private/public access control but for now if the `rec` is annotated with `pub` all fields are externally visible.

 ### Enums